 The program is designed to help the Navajo Nation, state, and federal agencies and companies prepare for careers in the 21st century.
 Graduates of Industrial Engineering should be able to seek gainful employment in manufacturing and service companies such as petroleum, pharmaceuticals, automotive, industrial products, transportation, aerospace, food products, consultants, computers, and consumer products, and communications.
 Also, graduates of this program can be employed in companies that need the following personnel: manufacturing engineers, quality control engineers, process engineers, field engineers, facilities engineer, logistic manager, operations manager, materials engineer, and project manager.

-A Bachelor's degree in Industrial Engineering requires 123 credit hours and is designed for a four-year program of study.
+A Bachelor's degree in Industrial Engineering requires 123-124 credit hours and is designed for a four-year program of study.
 Students in the baccalaureate degree programs are required to complete a minimum of 30 credit hours in the upper division courses, i.e., 300 and 400 level courses before they can graduate.
 The minimum credit load for a full-time student is 12 credit hours per semester.

-- General Education Requirements – 19 Credits
+- General Education Requirements – 22 Credits

-- Mathematics and Sciences – 32 Credits
+- Mathematics and Sciences – 26 Credits

-- General Engineering – 21 Credits
+- Technical Electives – 3 Credits

-Program Educational Objectives for Industrial Engineering
+Program Educational Objectives (PEOs) for a Bachelor of Science (B.S.)
+Degree in Industrial Engineering (IE)

-Our engineering alumni will show that they meet expectations by performing within one or more of these parameters in five to seven years after graduation:
+The Navajo Technical University (NTU) engineering alumni will show that they meet expectations by performing within one or more of these parameters in five to seven years after graduation: